 Don’t Focus on the Negative, See It in a New Light with Six Inspiring Steps

-What do you notice when you look at a snapshot of your life right here, right now?
+What do you notice when you look at a snapshot of your life right now?
 Do you see the good all around you?
-Or do you find yourself focusing and obsessing over all negative, difficult things?
+Or do you find yourself focusing on and obsessing over all the negative, difficult things?

 Abraham Hicks says that we’re living in a world of contrast, with both positive and negative things happening in our environment simultaneously.
 Abundance and joy are continuously woven into each frame, with frustrating, negative, and unpleasant things happening, too.
 So, if both are happening, why do we have the habit of focusing on all the things going wrong?